Uniformizing complex ODEs and applications: Renormalization in the exceptional divisor

 \section{Renormalization in the exceptional divisor}

-Let us continue our discussion of homogeneous polynomial vector fields.
+Our fundamental tool to derive Theorem~A is a procedure of renormalization for the complex time near the divisor of poles of $\tXX$, i.e. near $\Delta_{\infty}$.
+This construction will play a major role in the rest of the paper.
+Let us then begin by describing this procedure.
 We shall keep the notations of Section~3 emphasizing the $3$-dimensional case though all the results presented below are valid in arbitrary dimensions.

-Again $X$ will stand for a homogeneous polynomial vector field of degree $d \geq 2$ whose associated foliation is denoted by $\fol$.
-The presence of a vector field enables us to endow every regular leaf $L$ of $\fol$ with an Abelian $1$-form, denoted by $dT$ and defined by the equation $dT.X =1$.
-The $1$-form $dT$ is going to be called the time-form induced by $X$.
-When $X$ is complete, given a curve $c:[0,1] \rightarrow L$ joining two points in $L$, $c(0)$ and $c(1)$, the integral $\int_c dT$ measures the time needed to cover $c$ from $c(0)$ to $c(1)$ following the flow of $X$.
-Again $\tXX$ stands for the vector field induced by $X$ on $M$.
-Throughout this section generic affine coordinates $(x,y)$ are chosen (as in the context of the previous section).